-Spring is in the air, which means patio season is about to commence for many restaurants and country clubs in the Metro New York area. by Hope Bowman
+Spring is in the air, which means patio season is about to commence for many restaurants and country clubs.

 Outside, there are fewer barriers to block out pests, which means easier access to the food and water sources pests are attracted to.
 A few dropped crumbs and a spilled soda are the perfect meal for a number of pests.
 And, once they are drawn to your patio, there is a greater chance they’ll be drawn inside your establishment, too.